CLIMATE SMART MISSOULA

 In addition to increasing clean electricity supply, we also have to change the way we use energy and reduce our demand for fossil fuels.
 We have been leading many efforts to do so, touching on a diversity of sectors, such as:

-• Buildings: Our Building(s) for the Future initiative aims to reduce lifecycle emissions from the community building stock
+• Buildings: Our Building(s) for the Future initiative aims to reduce lifecycle emissions from the community building stock.

 • Developing a new Footprint Fund to help our low income community members reduce energy and save money.